 Sweet potatoes are also full of antioxidants and fiber, and have some beneficial blood sugar-regulating properties.
 Plus, they’re a very good source of vitamin C, manganese, copper, pantothenic acid and vitamin B6 (source).
 Winning!

 You’re going to need some basic equipment to make these fries.
-Chances are, you’ll have everything you’ll need already!
+Chances are, you already have everything you’ll need!
 These links are affiliate links.

 Watch How to Make Sweet Potato Fries